discordjs/guide/guide/popular-topics/permissions.md

 ### Roles as permission system

-If you want to keep your bots permission system simple you might find it sufficient to just check if the member has a certain role.
-To achieve this you can use the `.has()` method of the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class or `.some()`of [Collection](https://discord.js.org/#/docs/main/stable/class/Collection).
-The first is possible because the Discord.js Collection extends the Map class and inherits all its methods.
+If you want to keep your bots permission checks simple you might find it sufficient to just check if the member executing the command has a certain role.
+In case you know the ID of said role you can simply check the role collection of the GuildMember to include this key with the `.has()` method Collection inherits from the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class.

-If you know the ID you should always use the `.get()` method since it's a lot faster  than `.find()` and `.some()` which both require iteration.
+Should you not know the ID and want to go with a named Role like "Mod" you can use the `.some()` method of the [Collection](https://discord.js.org/#/docs/main/stable/class/Collection) class.

 ```js
 member.roles.has('role-id-here');